Noisy Stabilizer Formalism: Update rules for noise operators

 Notably, the depolarizing maps for $j \neq a$ will be the same as if we would write them after the measurement.
 However, the depolarizing noise map for $a$ results in Eq.~\eqref{eq:depolar:map:a}.

 As stated in Sec.~\ref{ssec:graph:states}, when performing several consecutive Pauli measurements the local unitaries have to be taken into account.
-Because the local unitaries of $U_{y,\pm}^{(a)}$ and the local noise operator $Z_a$ do not commute, the noise spreads to the neighbourhood of $a$ changing the noise pattern.
-Then if a following $Y$ measurement is performed on any of the neighbourhood qubits, this is applied on top of some additional noise (Pauli $Z$) which does not, once again, commute with the local unitary.
+Because the local unitaries of $U_{y,\pm}^{(a)}$ and the local noise operator $Z_a$ do not commute, the noise spreads to the neighborhood of $a$ changing the noise pattern.
+Then if a following $Y$ measurement is performed on any of the neighborhood qubits, this is applied on top of some additional noise (Pauli $Z$) which, once again, does not commute with the local unitary.
 Therefore, we conclude that in a noisy graph state the order in which consecutive local Pauli $Y$ measurements are performed matters.
 As a consequence, different patterns of measurements will lead to different noise patterns.